-Behaviour and safety at Ferring are consistently outstanding and are seen as an absolute priority by the entire school community.
+Behaviour and safety at Ferring is seen as an absolute priority by the entire school community.

 Children know what is expected of them, why rules are so important, and what the consequences are if they do not follow them.
 Children at Ferring are well aware of what an exciting curriculum they have and their sustained excellent behaviour enables them to develop into confident and independent learners.

 At Ferring we ensure that children are acutely aware of the responsibilities that come with having rights.
 Children develop a thorough understanding of personal responsibility and develop independence in managing relationships and behaviour.
 Through our whole school approach to restorative justice, we enable children to develop the language and strategies to solve conflict and right wrongs.

 At Ferring we offer a range of exciting opportunities for children to be leaders throughout the school, and they understand that the rules they have created for their classes permeate through all activities and events.
 Children also understand that their behaviour and regard for the rules extends beyond the school itself, such as acting as school ambassadors while on school trips.
 This understanding means that teachers can organise fascinating school trips secure in the knowledge that children will get the same from them as they do from learning opportunities within school.

 Ferring is a safe place for children and cultivates an atmosphere in which children can make choices about their school life in a supportive environment.